Putting Privacy to the Test: Introducing Red Teaming for Research Data Anonymization: Introduction and Related Work

 When seeking advice on anonymizing research data before sharing, researchers are likely to encounter the ubiquitous saying "as open as possible, as closed as necessary" \cite{EuropeanResearchExecutiveAgency_OpenScience, Landi2020_FAIROpenPossible}.
 What this means in practice remains obscure.
 Additional guidance is mostly example-heavy and therefore extremely case-dependent, without offering researchers procedural advice on how to come to decisions about what closedness is necessary and what openness is possible (e.g., \cite{VanRavenzwaaij2025_DeidentificationWhenMaking}).
+Well-known privacy concepts such as k-anonymity are often recommended for research data, but their application relies on a series of judgment calls at the threat modeling stage, which are especially uncertain given the complexity of research projects \cite{Guo2025_HowResearchersDeIdentify}.

-We therefore propose a procedure to navigate the tradeoff between protecting and opening data: We apply the method of red teaming vs. blue teaming to determine the actual risks associated with data sharing by attacking our own anonymization (see Figure \ref{fig:Flowchart}).
+We therefore propose a procedure to navigate the tradeoff between protecting and opening data: We apply the concept of red teaming vs. blue teaming to determine the actual risks associated with data sharing by attacking our own anonymization (see Figure \ref{fig:Flowchart}).
 Red teaming has its roots in security practice, initially used for decision-making in military scenarios \cite{Abbass2011_ComputationalRedTeaming}.
 Nowadays, it is a common method when improving the cybersecurity of organizations \cite{Rehberger2020_CybersecurityAttacksRed, Mansfield-Devine2018_BestFormDefence}.
 There, the red team is tasked with attacking a specific system, such as an organization's network or physical facilities, behaving in a manner similar to a real adversary \cite{Abbass2011_ComputationalRedTeaming}.
 The blue team plays their opposition, defending the system and reacting to the red team's attacks \cite{Mansfield-Devine2018_BestFormDefence}.
 This process is typically iterative, meaning that the red and blue teams respond to each other's actions in multiple rounds or continuously over a specified time period \cite{Mansfield-Devine2018_BestFormDefence}.